 Remove the collet and the two wrenches from the Accessory Kit.

-Remove the collet nut from the bottom of the tool holder.
-To do this, use the smaller wrench on the flat part of the tool holder to secure it in place while loosening the nut with the larger wrench.
+Remove the collet nut from the bottom of the tool holder by using the smaller wrench on the flat part of the tool holder to secure it in place while loosening the nut with the larger wrench.

 Insert the collet into the collet nut.
-It might be a little wiggly; putting it on the tool holder will pop it into place.
+It might be a little wiggly, but putting it on the tool holder will pop it into place.
 You might also notice the inside of the collet has an offset.
-This is part of the collet’s design and totally normal.
+This is part of the collet’s design.